-On May 1, 2020, we received loan proceeds in the amount of \$1,310,000 under the Paycheck Protection Program ("PPP"), from Coastal States Bank in Atlanta, Georgia.
+On May 1, 2020, we received loan proceeds in the amount of \$1,310,000 under the Paycheck Protection Program, from Coastal States Bank in Atlanta, Georgia.
 We used the loan amount for eligible purposes, such as payroll expenses.
 For the year ended March 31, 2022, we received approval for loan forgiveness in the amount of \$723,000.
+The remainder was not forgiven as a result of a decline in headount.